JonasGessner/JGProgressView/README.md

 **BOOL indeterminate**

-Property for the indeterminate setting, default is NO, set to YES to start the indeterminate animation
+Property for the indeterminate setting, default is NO, set to YES to start the indeterminate animation.